Please note that the programme requires full-time studying.

 Common urban challenge studios integrate multiple expert areas to study and address contemporary urban phenomena from different perspectives.
 Urban challenge themes are explored theoretically through perspectives from the different areas and are addressed practically through experiential learning within specific cases, sites or initiatives.
 Teachers represent key disciplinary areas and professions, and studios are conducted in cooperation with partners in research and municipalities.
 Examples of urban challenge themes include:

 Urban Challenge Studio 1 (10 ECTS) takes place on Fridays during the first autumn semester with an annually changing theme.
 In 2017, the studio's theme was "Confused suburban identities" and in 2018 "Trans-urbanism".
 The studio includes a kick-off excursion, which offers the new USP students an opportunity to get to know each other and to gain first-hand knowledge of (sub)urban development in the context of the Helsinki Metropolitan Area.
 The work done in the Urban Challenge Studio 1 concludes in an annual book.
-See the first ever USP publication!
+Read more about the first ever USP publication!

 Urban Challenge Studio 2 (10 ECTS) takes place in the first spring semester and is more advanced in terms of the breadth and depth of research and planning skills and applications.
 The challenge-driven educational model of the studio crosses disciplines and specializations, prioritizing design thinking, learning-by-doing experimentation, transdisciplinarity and solving societal challenges.
 The students will produce research exploration.

-The three interdisciplinary study lines offer courses for students to specialise within one of three competence areas foundational to the broad field of urban studies and planning: plans, people and systems.
+The three interdisciplinary specialisation modules offer courses for students to specialise within one of three competence areas foundational to the broad field of urban studies and planning: plans, people and systems.
 Students choose to follow one study line during their first year Spring semester and the courses are expected to be completed during the same semester.
 One course in each study line can be substituted to a course from another study line.

 Both universities offer courses for each study line, which will be adapted to support the advancement of students with various background knowledge and skills.
 Courses cover topics such as urban geography, urban sociology, urban ecology, urban economics, urban ethnology and history, environmental policy, urban planning, urban design, landscape architecture, real estate economics, service and strategic design.
 The study-line specific courses include: